-Trauma can occur when a new teenager experiences the loss of someone closest to him, so subconsciously he wants to avoid situations that make the memory of the deceased repeat itself.
+Trauma can occur when a new adolescent experiences the loss of someone closest to her/him, so subconsciously he/she wants to avoid situations that make the memory of the deceased repeat itself.

 - ".. when you see an ambulance with the sound of sirens, you get goosebumps.
 Remember the deceased.."
 (P08) - "... how did I become like this... a neighbor died, and his coffin was passing by, I couldn't...
 I felt like my legs were going to fall, I must have gone inside... traumatized..."
-(P04, P05) "Several months since papa's death, I can't see the news on TV about people who died.
-The atmosphere is taut.."
+(P04, P05) - " In the months after my father's death, I can't see the news on TV about people who have died.
+The atmosphere became tense.."
 (P01, P03)

-Subtheme 3: Avoiding situations that evoke memories of parents.
+Subtheme 3: Avoiding situations that evoke memories of deceased parents.

 Adolescents generally have fond memories with their parents.
-Adolescents who use coping mechanisms avoid situations with memories of their parents to protect themselves from the feeling of loss due to closeness to the deceased.
+Adolescents show the use of coping mechanisms to avoid situations with memories of their parents to protect themselves from the feeling of loss due to closeness to the deceased.

 - "...I just close the photos of my dad, I don't want to see daddy's clothes, it hurts my heart to be torn to pieces..."
-(P01, P04, P09) - "..I usually like to go to the mall and look at clothes.. but now I don't want to do that (P10, P05) - "..Papa loves his bicycle.
+(P01, P04, P09) - "...I usually like to go to the mall and look at clothes... but now I don't want to do that (P10, P05) - "..Papa loves his bicycle.
 Right before he got sick, he often played with me.. the locals brought together papah in the bicycle community.. so I rarely ride bicycles since daddy got sick.. now since daddy wasn't around, I'm so lazy I don't want to I'm on a bike..it just doesn't feel good.."
 (P01, P05,P13)